Accenture/waterfall-config/README.md

 ## Reserved Configuration Property Names
 The configuration properties used to configure *wconf* are always prepended with `wconf_` and are reserved.

-The current list all these reserved property names and their descriptions:
+The following table lists all these reserved property names and their descriptions:

 | Reserved Property Name | Description | Default|
 |------------------------|-------------|--------|